 Our compensation committee is comprised of Dan Preston and Andrea Mitchell.
-Mr. Preston serves as chairperson.
-Each member of the committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
+Mr. Preston serves as chair.
+Mr. Preston meets the requirement for independence under current Nasdaq listing standards and SEC rules and regulations and is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
 The compensation committee is responsible for, among other things: